statycc/tyni/.github/readme.md

 * The analyzer expects input in high-level input language (a Java file).
 * It is not necessary to compile the java programs, but doing so has benefits (e.g., checking input is valid)
 * The parser is pre-built (but can be re-built with the Makefile commands).

-#### About design choices

-* No optimizations are applied to the input program; it is analyzed as-is (excl. comments).
-* All variables, methods, etc. retain their original identifiers.
-* The Java parser is generated, with [ANTLR](https://www.antlr.org/), from the grammars.
-* Using ANTLR has many benefits for this kind of project:
-    * Can add front-end languages with low(-ish) overhead.
-    * Can choose input languages so that comparisons with previous works is possible.
-    * Analyzer implementation freedom: can choose any ANTLR target language.
-    * Adding OOP concepts later should be implementationally straightforward.
-    * Immediately have a precise documented specification of supported inputs.
-    * See list of all available [grammars](https://github.com/antlr/grammars-v4) if this is of interest.
-* Everything done here should be doable in compiler IR.
-    * Parse tree has more information than necessary; the analysis could do with less.
-    * Current design makes the analyzer light and isolated for simplicity.
-    * No reason so far why it could not take place inside a compiler.